Food lovers will find a lot more than 5 mouth-watering dishes in Lanzarote’s traditional gastronomy. Of course.

 (Ok, that makes 6.
 I’m making up for the ones who wouldn’t consider for a second going the goatling way.)

 We’re on an island.
 Obviously, there are plenty of great fishes to try here.
 From sardines to tuna fish (a few months a year) not to mention local hake.
-And if you want to try new flavours, I recommend the wreckfish (cherne), the Red Sea Bream (sama), or the Blue Butterfish (Pampano).
+Many places will grill the whole fish and serve it with Canarian potatoes.
+If you want to try new flavours, we recommend the wreckfish (cherne), the Red Sea Bream (sama), the Blue Butterfish (Pampano) or the Barracuda, depending of the season.